RobDickinson/screedb/README.md

 ## Configuring CLion Project

+Delete original CMakeLists.txt file (it's for Windows build).

+Add CMakeLists.txt to .gitignore, since CLion will overwrite this at will.

-For Toolchain configuration, use bundled CMake
+For Toolchain configuration, use bundled CMake.

 Use wizard to create project:

 * From Welcome screen, select "Import Project From Sources"
 * select FPTREEDB_HOME directory
-* select "Overwrite CMakeLists.txt" (official version is for Windows)
+* select "Overwrite CMakeLists.txt"
 * deselect all directories, then select db

 Add these lines to CMakeLists.txt: